Inexpressible Joy

 - Bible Reflections

-- Dec 5, 2024
+- Dec 9, 2025

 - 6 min read

-There is something magical about Christmas—a wondrous atmosphere that warms the heart.
+There is something special about Christmas—a wondrous atmosphere that warms the heart.
 There is joy in the giving and in the receiving, in the quietness and in the busyness.
 There is beauty in the joy stirred within our hearts through everything we see and do.

 And yet, this joy often does not last beyond Christmas—sometimes not even throughout Christmas itself.